-"minimum liquid level" - alarm and automatic trip;
+"minimum liquid level" - alarm and automatic trip or load reduction;

 "maximum liquid temperature" - alarm and automatic trip or load reduction;

 "high gas pressure in enclosure" - automatic trip.

 18.4.1.2 Transformers located in spaces accessible to unqualified personnel shall have a degree of protection provided by enclosure of at least IP4X.